ArtemisEntrei/Password-Hasher/README.md

 Offline Usage: All operations are performed locally for enhanced security.
 (Intended to be downloaded/used offline)
 Cross-Platform: Available as an executable for Windows and an app for macOS.
 Open Source: Code is available for modification and improvement.

+###Security Notice###
+Please be aware that this application is not digitally signed, which may result in security warnings when you attempt to run it.
+Downloading and using the application is at your own discretion.
+For full transparency and peace of mind, the complete source code is available within this repository, allowing you to review and verify its functionality.

+## Running the Application on macOS

+After downloading `password_hasher.app.zip`, follow these steps to run the application:

+1. **Extract the Application:**
+   - Double-click `password_hasher.app.zip` to extract `password_hasher.app`.

+2. **Open the Application:**
+   - Double-click `password_hasher.app`.
+   - If you see a warning stating that the app cannot be opened because the developer cannot be verified:
+     - **Right-Click Method:**
+       - Right-click (or Control-click) on `password_hasher.app`.
+       - Select **"Open"**.
+       - In the dialog that appears, click **"Open"** again.

+     - **System Preferences Method:**
+       - Open **System Preferences** > **Security & Privacy** > **General**.
+       - Click **"Open Anyway"** next to the warning about `password_hasher.app`.

+3. **Run the Application:**
+   - The app should now launch without further warnings.

+## Running the Application on Windows

+After downloading `password_hasher.exe`, you might encounter a security warning from Windows Defender SmartScreen.

+**To Run the Application:**

+1. Double-click the `password_hasher.exe` file.
+2. In the SmartScreen warning dialog, click on **"More info"**.
+3. Click on **"Run anyway"** to launch the application.

+**Note:** This warning appears because the application is not digitally signed.
+Ensure you trust the source before proceeding.